mivuzu/rv32i-v1/README.md

 As for the microachitecture it's a simple multycyle design running on a single 8-bit memory bus, drawing heavily from the design on Sarah Harris' Digital Design and Computer Architecture.
 I have not extensively tested it, however all I've run on it works as expected.
 This is simply a personal project and it shouldn't be used for any serious use case, but I encourage you to test it.

+## Build & Run

+Commands here are from the Makefile.
+If you run them as is, without changing the Makefile or project at all, a bitstream for the ECP5 EVN will be generated and loaded.

+1) Install yosys, nextpnr-ecp5, ecppack and openFPGALoader and ensure your user has access to the FTDI IC.
+2) Synthesize, place & route, pack:

+       make bitstream

+3) Connect a serial terminal at 115200 8N1 and load/flash

+       make load # or make flash

+4) If all went well the board LEDs should now be turned off.
+Now you may load and run programs.

 ## Basic Operation

 At power up the FPGA enters memory-initialization mode in which a PC can read/write memory over UART.
 CPU execution is also issued via UART in this mode.
 While executing the CPU will ignore UART commands and will instead buffer received data to a particular section in memory.
-Zero instructions (first 7 bits zero) will stop CPU execution and make the system return to memory-init mode.``
+Zero instructions (first 7 bits zero) will stop CPU execution and make the system return to memory-init mode.

 ### Host Command Format